Stem cell therapy and Parkinson’s disease

 What is Parkinson’s disease?Parkinson’s is a progressive disease that targets the nervous system.
-It primarily damages brain cells by causing a deficiency of the neurotransmitter dopamine.
+It damages brain cells, causing a deficiency of the neurotransmitter dopamine.
 Symptoms occur when dopamine levels in the nervous system drop by 80%.
 These include tremor, muscular rigidity, slow movement and poor balance – mostly in people over the age of 50.

 Stem cell therapy research

 Breakthroughs in stem cell research have started to provide insights into prospective stem cell therapies in latest years.